Skip to main content

 What is Medical Coding and Billing?

-Medical coding and billing are an essential part of the healthcare revenue cycle, ensuring that medical providers are reimbursed for services delivered.
+Medical coding and billing are essential functions of the healthcare revenue cycle, ensuring medical providers are reimbursed for services delivered.

-Although they are often grouped together, medical coding and medical billing are separate processes, but both are necessary for healthcare providers to receive payment for the services they provide.
+Although they are often grouped together, medical coding and medical billing are separate processes, with unique goals and responsibilities.

 What is Medical Coding?

 Medical coding is the conversion of healthcare procedures, diagnosis, equipment, and medical services into the universal medical alphanumeric code.
 The information is gathered from physicians’ notes, patient records, lab results, and other documentation and is transformed into code that insurance companies can clearly understand and interpret.
-Every medical procedure and diagnosis has its own corresponding medical code.
+There is a medical code for every medical procedure and diagnoses, as well as medical equipment or supplie used to treat the patient.

 Healthcare Revenue Cycle

 Every time a patient sees a healthcare provider, medical coding happens.
-At every visit, the healthcare provider makes an expert assessment based on patient complaints and medical history and documents the visit.
-The documentation is added to the patient’s health record and is how the healthcare provider gets paid.
+At every visit, the healthcare provider makes an expert assessment based on patient concerns, a medical evaluation, and the patient's medical history.
+The documentation of the patient visit is added to the patient’s health record.
+This information helps medical coding professionals identify the relevant medical codes for the services provided and supports the medical billing process.

 • Diagnosis of the patient